paraspatle-jpg/In-Memory-File-System-Using-CPP/README.md

     Click on the In_memory_file_system.sln file, to open the project.
     Click to on f5 to run the project.

+## Design
+So, I have used Trie for implementing the File system, a node of a trie represent and entity, and entry can be a file/directory.
+A node of trie contains :

+            name(name of the file/directory)
+            children(a map of all the files/directories that a directory contains) isDirectory( as the name suggests its a flag to differentiate between file and directory) fullPath( full path relative to the root folder) content( contents if the entity is a file) Every entity has a children ".." which points to the parent except root.
+This child is added when we create an entity with command like touch and mkdir.

 ## Documentation
 ### Important Note
 All the paths must be relative to current directory, absolute path will not work.